 Thus, it is ultimately easier for the butcher to not separate the meat, which results in a cheaper product.

 Less wasted time and meat add up to a lower price for the end product.
-Therefore, if you are looking for a good deal on chicken meat, look for packages with some meat from the ribs attached.
+Therefore, if you want a good deal on chicken meat, look for packages with some meat from the ribs attached.

 Taste and Texture